sg893052/sonic-buildimage/templates/cli_guidelines.md

 ## Command structure
 All CLI commands should follow these guidelines:
+- Commands including parameters (options) must be in lowercase
 - Command help descriptions must be parallel and start with a plural action such as configures, imports, clears, and so on
 - Command help text must follow acronym usage (below)
 - Optional parameters must be preceeded by the word (Optional) in descriptions